-- 1. Two or more roof planes visible on the front of the house shall count towards architectural feature requirements.
-Use gables, dormers or hip roofs. - 2.
-The pitch of the largest square footage roof must be 6:12 or greater with façade gables of 8:12, unless the style of the house warrants a change.
-A roof pitch of 3:12 may be permitted for prairie style homes subject to review by the Plan Administrator. - 3.
-There shall be a minimum roof overhang of twelve inches on all sides of a house. - 4.
-The roof shall be covered with the highest industry standard roofing materials including, but not limited to natural clay tiles, slate, concrete tiles (with natural texture and color), wood shakes or shingles (with adequate fire protection), or high profile, three-dimensional asphalt/fiberglass shingles with a 30-year warranty, or synthetic or recycled material that simulates tile, stone, shake or slate. - 5.
-The height and orientation of the roofs shall be varied.
+- a) Two or more roof planes visible on the front of the house shall count towards architectural feature requirements. - b) The pitch of the largest square footage roof must be 6:12 or greater with façade gables of 8:12, unless the style of the house warrants a change.
+A roof pitch of 3:12 may be permitted for prairie style homes subject to review by the Technical Review Committee. - c) There shall be a minimum roof overhang of twelve inches on all sides of a house. - d) The roof shall be covered with the highest industry standard roofing materials including, but not limited to natural clay tiles, slate, concrete tiles (with natural texture and color), wood shakes or shingles (with adequate fire protection), or high profile, three-dimensional asphalt/fiberglass shingles with a 30-year warranty, or synthetic or recycled material that simulates tile, stone, shake or slate. - e) All metal roofing shall be subject to approval by the Plan Commission.

-d) Building Material Requirements
+(3) Building Material Requirements